toastedden/toastbot/README.md

 This repository contains the streamlined source code for ToastBot, now operating in read-only mode.
 Commands, experimental features, and unused packages have been removed for simplicity.

 New members will receive a unique welcome message in the specified welcome channel.
-Join and leave events are logged in the designated logs channel and a local log file located in `./logs`.
+Join, Leave, and Message Delete events are logged in the designated logs channel and a local log file located in `./logs`.
 Both the welcome channel and log settings are configured in the `.env` file.

 ## Development